topherCantrell/ZoeBoard/Zoe.md

 OP: Command operands are 2 bytes.
 If the most significant bit is set then the operand is a variable reference (see below).
 If the most significant bit is a zero then the operand is a 15 bit signed constant.
 Yes -- constants are only 15 bits allowing the upper bit to distinguish variable access.
 They are 15 bit signed values.
+Bit 14 is extended to bit 15 to make a 16 bit signed value when used.

+Constant OP: 0_svvvvvv vvvvvvvv

 Variable reference OP: 1_000tttt iiiiiiii